dadorner-msft/activationws/README.md

 ActivationWs web service requires access to `https://activation.sls.microsoft.com`

-**I'd like to evaluate ActivationWs, however I do not have access to the Extended Security MAK key yet.
+**I'd like to evaluate ActivationWs, but I do not have access to the Extended Security MAK key yet.
 How can I evaluate ActivationWs beforehand?**

 You can evaluate ActivationWs by using your Windows MAK key.